Finding your comfortable hearing aid fit

 How to measure your ears

-- Remove the hearing aids from your ears and glasses if you wear them.
+Step 2: Take off your hearing aids and glasses if you wear them.

 What happens next?